Loading

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Cancer is a disease characterized by uncontrollable cell division in a specific area of the body.
+Abstract: Cancer is a disease characterised by uncontrollable cell division in a specific area of the body.
 It is a leading cause of death, and its prevalence is increasing.
-There are numerous techniques and protocols employed, including as chemotherapy, radiography, surgical tumor removal, etc. However, these procedures have a number of negative side effects that cause excruciating pain and intense anxiety in the patients.
-It has been increasingly difficult to find new cancer-fighting strategies during the past few decades.
+There are numerous techniques and protocols employed, including as chemotherapy, radiography, surgical tumor removal, etc. However, these procedures have several adverse side effects that cause excruciating pain and intense anxiety in the patients.
+Over the past few decades, it has become increasingly challenging to discover new cancer-fighting strategies.
 One of the best cancer treatment choices is hyperthermia, an ancient form of therapy that offers fresh hope when paired with engineering methods.
-This study examines the crucial data for the coupling with hyperthermia of various engineering techniques, which is carefully organized according to the techniques used, such as hyperthermic perfusion, frequency enhancers, ultrasonic hyperthermia, external radio-frequency devices, microwave hyperthermia, using a catheter, heat the target area before injecting superparamagnetic and magnetic nanoparticles.
+This study examines the crucial data for coupling various engineering techniques with hyperthermia, carefully organised according to the methods used, such as hyperthermic perfusion, frequency enhancers, ultrasonic hyperthermia, external radio-frequency devices, microwave hyperthermia, and the use of a catheter to heat the target area before injecting superparamagnetic and magnetic nanoparticles.

 Keywords: Cancer, Hyperthermia, Ultrasonic, Radio Frequency Devices, Hyperthermic Perfusion, Microwave, Magnetic Nanoparticles